Défis et meilleures pratiques pour l'intégration post-acquisition

 What are the responsibilities of a dedicated integration team?

-The Integration Team is responsible for planning, implementing and overseeing all integration activities.
-This may include managing cultural differences, systems integration, talent retention and communication.
+The integration team is responsible for planning, implementing, and overseeing all integration activities.
+This may include managing cultural differences, systems integration, talent retention, and communication.

 Conclusion